 What products contain PFAS?

 PFAS exposure is a hot topic, with many consumers asking, what products contain PFAS?
 PFAS chemicals are found in many more places than your drinking water.
-Learn more in our new report, Top 5 Things NH Residents Should Know about PFAS and Drinking Water, available for download here.
+Learn more in our report, Top 5 Things NH Residents Should Know about PFAS and Drinking Water.

-According to the U.S. Environmental Protection Agency, peer reviewed studies found that exposure to PFAS at certain levels may lead to increased risk of some cancers, developmental delays in children, decreased fertility in women, and increased cholesterol levels.
+According to the U.S. Environmental Protection Agency (EPA), peer reviewed studies found that exposure to PFAS at certain levels may lead to increased risk of some cancers, developmental delays in children, decreased fertility in women, and increased cholesterol levels.
+Unfortunately, PFAS have been found in many of New Hampshire’s drinking water supplies. (link to a new article below)

 What products contain PFAS?

 Beyond soil, groundwater and drinking water contamination, there are multiple ways people get exposed to these harmful chemicals.
-In fact, PFAS can still be found in many everyday products, including but not limited to:
+In fact, PFAS can still be found in many everyday products according to the EPA, including but not limited to:

 - Food packaging containing PFAS can potentially transmit PFAS to the food..